-The Board of Directors met five times in 2017, with an average attendance rate by the directors of 94%.
+The Board of Directors met four times in 2018, with an average attendance rate by the directors of 94%.
 At each of these meetings, the Board was informed in detail of the Company's situation in terms of the development of its business, the progress of its research projects, clinical programs and its financial position.
-In addition to performing its legal duties to approve the annual and interim financial statements and to arrange and convene General Shareholders' Meetings, the Board discussed the Company's strategic issues.
-The Board regularly speaks with the Audit Committee and Compensation Committee and deliberates on recommendations they make.
+In addition to performing its legal duties to approve the annual and interim financial statements and to arrange and convene General Shareholders' Meetings, the Board regularly speaks with the Audit Committee and Compensation Committee and deliberates on recommendations they make.
 The duties of the Chairmanship of the Board and the senior management of the Company are performed by the same individual.